 Prior to joining LGIM America in 2018, he led the Impact Investing practice and launched an ESG data and consulting business at Mission Measurement.
 Prior to this, he held multiple senior product positions in the asset management divisions of UBS and Northern Trust.
-Mr. Hoeppner championed a range of corporate and product related sustainable investment efforts.
-Mr. Hoeppner started his investment career at Cambridge Associates on the capital markets research team.
+Mr. Hoeppner championed a range of corporate and product-related sustainable investment efforts.
+He started his investment career at Cambridge Associates on the capital markets research team.

 Mr. Hoeppner earned a BCom from McGill University in Montreal, Canada.